This post was last updated on October 11th, 2022 at 07:06 pm

 - Will there be adequate access around the shed to do routine maintenance?

 - If an older person needs access, will it be convenient for them?

 - If young children play in the shed, will you have a line of sight to where they are?

 The size of your backyard might determine this, but when considering the size of the shed to buy, think ahead.
 It is easy to underestimate the amount of space you will need or the headroom required.

 If you want a ‘working shed’ with a worktop and space for tools and equipment, as well as storing other items, factor this all in.

 Remember also that local area building codes may influence the size of shed you can build on your property.

 Shed Design Style

-If you have a large yard area in which to locate your storage shed, then budget aside, you will have a lot of choice over the size of the structure you build.
+If you have a large yard area to locate your storage shed, then budget aside, you will have a lot of choice over the size of the structure you build.

 If you have a limited amount of space in which to locate your shed, the design of the building can take on added relevance depending on how you wish to use it.

-For example, a traditional backyard barn design, one with a small footprint, can provide a lot more overhead storage space in the roof void.
-It may not be suitable for some heavy items, but with careful planning, you can store a lot more this way.
+For example, a traditional backyard barn design with a small footprint can provide a lot more overhead storage space in the roof void.
+It may not be suitable for some heavy items, but you can store a lot more this way with careful planning.

 Some other basic design features for you to consider:

 - Do you want windows?
 If so, how many, and should they be hinged or fixed?

 - Do you want a skylight?
 And what about doors?
 Would you prefer single or double opening doors?

 - Do you plan to use your shed as an office, an artist’s studio, or a craft area?
-If so, you will probably appreciate being able to install some insulation to make it more comfortable year-round.
+If so, you will probably appreciate installing some insulation to make it more comfortable year-round.
 You will also need to run a power source for lighting.